DevGabrielTeles/Learning-Python-01/README.md

 1° Python can be used in web applications using frameworks like:
  - Django
  - Flask
- and other..
-This is the most used frameworks to programming in python for web.
+ and others..
+These two are the most used frameworks to programming in python for web.

- The main focus of python programming is:
+ My main focus programming python are:
  - Data science
  - Machine Leaning
- - Artificional Intelligence
+ - Artificial Intelligence

  Exists lots of libraries, the plan is to see one by one in this sequence:
  - 1° NumPy